ghazalerfani/Data-Visualization-Portfolio/WomeninEngineering_GhazalErfani.md

 4. Is there anything else you wish to see along with these data visualizations?
   - I would like to see what kinds of fields females are going into if they are not going into engineering.
 For example, what   is most common major that females are enrolled in?
 5. Do you feel more inclined to take steps to alleviate gender gaps in engineering than you did prior to seeing this visualizations?
-  - I feel like actions are targeted towards women in the industry, not towards me.
+  - I feel like actions are
+  towards women in the industry, not towards me.

 #### Interview C
 1. What are key take-aways from these data visualizations?